BogdanPetrovic5/MailApp/README.md

 I had to reupload the whole project on github.
 Mine part was frontend, rest of the team worked on backend.

+# **DESCRIPTION**

+# Login/Register page
+This page contains form for login/register.
+* Register- Every email needs to be formatted like example@email.com
+* Password- At least 6 characters

+# Dashboard
+This page contains tabs:
+*  Inbox/received mails
+*  Sent mails
+*  Favorites
+*  Drafts
+*  Compose
+## Inbox
+Simple page that will show you every mail that you've received.
+Ability to mark mail as favorite.
+## Sent mails
+In this page you can see every mail that you've sent.
+Every mail is represented as tab wich containts:
+* Receiver
+* Sender
+* Date of mail
+* Subject
+# Favorites
+Every mail that you've marked as favorite.
+# Drafts
+Holds every mail that hasn't been sent.
+Any time you click save as draft button it will save it.
+You can also discard any draft.
+# Compose
+Opens as pop up window like gmail does.
+You can enter as many receivers you like.
+It prevents you from sending mail if format of email address isn't right(example@email.com).

 # REST API